 Guitarist | Educator | Mentor

-Although Don wears many professional hats (music instructor, performer, Fraser Valley Acoustic Guitar Festival artistic director, administrator, and curriculum developer), his first love is teaching.
+Although Don has many musical interests, his first love is teaching.
 His primary focus is on helping young musicians find and develop their own artistic voice.
 “There is nothing more satisfying than working with students, whether they are just discovering music and the guitar for the first time or fine tuning their artistry and advancing their professional careers.”

 Don Hlus was a member of the music faculty at Kwantlen Polytechnic University (KPU) from 1993 to 2019 and served as Chair of the Music Department from 2012-2018.
 He was also the Director of Guitar and Founder and Artistic Director of the Fraser Valley Acoustic Guitar Festival.
 After twenty-six years working within the confines of an academic environment, he felt it was time to pursue new opportunities and devote his time to personal projects that had been neglected for far too long.

 Don currently works with students in his private studio in Fort Langley, BC and is a member of the Canadian Music Festival Adjudicators' Association and the British Columbia Registered Music Teachers' Association (South Fraser).
 He is currently completing an instruction book introducing music reading to young guitarists.
 He also recently participated in the Volterra Project, a summer guitar institute in Tuscany, Italy, where he worked with young artists from all over the world, helping them launch and/or develop their careers as well as explore entrepreneurial opportunities.

 - The Volterra Project - Summer Guitar Institute - 2019 - Tuscany, Italy